Article I. NAME; BOUNDARIES; FORM OF GOVERNMENT

 A. Each emergency ordinance or resolution shall determine that the ordinance or resolution is

 necessary for the immediate preservation of the public peace, health, safety or welfare, and

 shall contain a specific statement of the necessity for the emergency.

 Section 4.06 Effective Date of Legislation.

-A. All resolutions shall be effective immediately unless otherwise specified within the
+A. All resolutions shall be effective immediately except when resolutions substantially

 B. The following ordinances shall take effect upon adoption, unless otherwise specified within

 i.
 Appropriations of money;

 iii.
 Improvements petitioned for by owners of the requisite majority of the front footage

 or of the area of the property benefited and to be assessed;